jacereda/purescript-statistics/README.md

 mode :: Sample -> Point
 ```

-Mode returns the mode of the non-empty list.
+Mode for the non-empty sample.

 #### `skew`